yangyzoey/3dtiles/README.md

 $ ogrinfo -so 9-284-556.gpkg

 #### Next, load the dump file into Postgres.
-This result a table 'test_lod12_3d', where the 3D geometry is stored as multipolygonz, with coordinate reference system EPSG:7415:
+This results a table 'test_lod12_3d', where the 3D geometry is stored as multipolygonz, with coordinate reference system EPSG:7415:
 $ psql -d [database_name] -U [database_host] -h localhost -f test_9-284-556.dmp